 Each student must sign up to do a 5-hour shift shadowing the Oviedo Counseling Clinic administrative assistant at the OCC front desk.
 A shift is defined as being present for one full "clinic day" (i.e., the time the clinic is open either from 3:30-8:30pm Mon-Thurs or 8:30am-1:30pm Fri).
 Only one student can shadow per shift.
-Sign up at the OCC front desk.
-Complete by May 1, 2021 and record completion in Canvas.
+More information about signing up for shifts will be communicated via Canvas.
+Complete by May 27, 2023 and record completion in Canvas.
 You are encouraged to do this early in the semester, before your client caseload begins to increase.